erred/w/src/blog/2019-06-25-k8s-network-ingress.md

---- title
-k8s network ingress
---- description
+---
-reaching your cluster
+description: reaching your cluster
+title: k8s network ingress
---- main
+---
 so you have a kubernetes cluster and now you want to reach it from the outside, you have several options